tarwn/lessthandot-hugo/blogs/content/posts/2012-12-15-benefits-of-indexes.md

 >
 > We see that it is using 240 KB for the indexes
 >
-> Let&#8217;s recreate the clustered index with all 3 columns now.
+> Let's recreate the clustered index with all 3 columns now.
 >
 > sql
 CREATE CLUSTERED INDEX cx on Test1(id,somecol,somecol2)
 > WITH DROP_EXISTING
 ```

 > Recreating the clustered index also recreated the non clustered indexes.
-Let&#8217;s check now how many pages a non clustered index is
+Let's check now how many pages a non clustered index is
 >
 > sql
 SELECT